01

 Full Professor, Texas A&M

-and ECEN Dept. Chair (of Qatar Campus)
+ECEN Dept. Chair (Qatar Campus)

 QCRI Internship Supervisors